• ECTS

 Read more

-- Identify, select and apply a combination of analytical tools (current techniques, instrumentation) adapted to characterize organisms (from the biomolecule to the individual in all its complexity) and their functioning at different levels of analysis (intracellular metabolism, biology and physiology of the org
+- Identify, select, and apply a combination of analytical tools (common techniques, instrumentation) suitable for characterizing organisms (from biomolecules to individuals in all their complexity) and their functioning at different levels of analysis (intracellular metabolism, biology, and physiology of organs).

 - Identify sources of error to calculate the uncertainty of an experimental result.

-- Step back from a situation, evaluate yourself and question yourself in order to learn
+- Take a step back from a situation, evaluate yourself, and question yourself in order to learn.

 Read more